Skip to main content

 There are twelve different Idaho Medigap plans.

 Each plan covers a different combination of your share of the cost for Part A and B covered services.
 This reference provides a good visual of what each of the 12 Idaho Medicare Supplement plans cover.
-This reference shows you your share of the cost when you use Medicare Part A and B services.
+Take a few moments to digest what this information means.
+Reading this reference should tie these two concepts together (the service which is covered and the current Medicare cost share for that service).

-Two of these plans have a ‘deductible’ in place.
+Two of these plans have a ‘deductible’ feature in place (Plan G hi-deductible AND Plan F hi-deductible).

 Five plans offer more comprehensive coverage (C, D, F, G, and N).